Instructions for use! This

 the local village women.

-, admiring the unique voice of his aunt that gushed joy and love
+family converse, admiring the unique voice of his aunt that gushed joy and

 and the voice of his uncle who has worked so hard, sounding low and raspy, but